Vicken-Ghoubiguian/vicken-ghoubiguian.github.io/README.md

 # vicken-ghoubiguian.github.io

-This project consists to create my personal website which will be my online portfolio...
+This project consists to create my personal online portfolio as a simple static website...

 ## Contents